 Students working in research laboratories after hours must be accompanied by a qualified person in the laboratory, or within speaking distance.

-Campus Police will require a student to leave the building after hours if the student is working alone or if the student does not have a completed "Permission to Work Independently" form in the laboratory.
+Public Safety and Service will require a student to leave the building after hours if the student is working alone or if the student does not have a completed "Permission to Work Independently" form in the laboratory.
 Independent work students who are conducting laboratory procedures during regular building hours are encouraged to work with a qualified person nearby.

 Student laboratory work between midnight and 7am should only be authorized when the experimental procedure requires that work be done during that time frame.
 This permission must be noted in the "Hours access is allowed" section of the "Permission to Work Independently" form.
 Students must be accompanied by a qualified person.